gongahkia/personal-wiki/SQL.md

 -- ---------- DATABASE LIFECYCLE ----------
     -- 1. PLANNING
         -- business provides business rules for database engineers -- business rule => atomic statements that specify constraints on the way the business should work -- 2.
 ANALYSIS
-        -- database engineers do data modelling
-        -- E-R diagram notation
+        -- database engineers carry out data modelling -- E-R diagram notation
             -- entity symbols
-            -- attribute symbols
-            -- relationship symbols
-        -- entity => building block of E-R diagram used to model a basic unit in an organisation -- entity type => class and its class attributes -- entity instance => instance object and its instance attributes -- attribute => property of an entity type
+                -- entity => building block of E-R diagram used to model a basic unit in an organisation -- entity type => class and its class attributes -- entity instance => instance object and its instance attributes -- attribute symbols
-            -- simple => basic attribute, just list each attribute within the entity type -- composite => attribute comprised of multiple composite attributes, declared within () brackets and comma-delimited, an example being an address being comprised of street address, city, state and postal code as its composite attributes, and note that we can have a multi-valued attribute that consists of composite attributes
+                -- attribute => property of an entity type -- simple => basic attribute, just list each attribute within the entity type -- composite => attribute comprised of multiple composite attributes, declared within () brackets and comma-delimited, an example being an address being comprised of street address, city, state and postal code as its composite attributes, and note that we can have a multi-valued attribute that consists of composite attributes
                     -- multi-valued => an attribute that in memory, is represented as a list that contains one or more attributes, declared within {} curly braces
                     -- derived => attributes that don't need to be explicitly assigned and can be calaculated based on other assigned values within the database, declared within [] square brackets, and example being able to compute number of years employed for an employee since we have their year of employment recorded as a stored attribute
                     -- identifier => attribute that uniquely distinguishes an entity instance from all other entity instances, only one default identifier can be chosen and the identifier cannot be null or a mutable value, declared by being underlined, an example being a studentID
                         -- simple identifier => simple attribute assigned as an identifier, declared by being underlined -- composite identifier => either a composite attribute that is assigned as an identifier underlined directly, or multiple simple attributes forming one composite identifier then having each composite attribute that comprise the composite identifier being underlined
+            -- relationship symbols
     -- 3. DATABASE DESIGN
     -- 4. DATABASE IMPLEMENTATION
     -- 5. DATABASE MAINTENANCE